fadelbt2002/news-headline-classification/README.md

 ## 📧 Contact

-For questions about this project, please open an issue or contact the team members.
+For questions about this project, please open an issue.

 ---